CartoDB/carto-selfhosted-helm/customizations/README.md

 > There's no name constraints.

-> :warning: Map thumbnails can be configured in two different ways: public (map thumbnails storage objects are public) or private (map thumbnails storage objects are private).
-In order to control it, change the value of `appConfigValues.workspaceThumbnailsPublic` (boolean).
-Depending on this, the bucket properties (public access) may be different.
+> :warning: Map thumbnails storage objects (.png files) can be configured to be `public` (default) or `private`.
+In order to change this, set `appConfigValues.workspaceThumbnailsPublic: "false"` (see the examples below).
+For the default configuration to work, the bucket must allow public objects/blobs.

 - CORS configuration: Thumbnails and Import buckets require having the following CORS headers.
   - Allowed origins: `*`